-- Undergraduate research assistants will become familiar with the literature, assist in participant recruitment, behavioral testing, behavioral and standardized data analysis, and reporting of the results to the participating families and the scientific community.
+- Undergraduate research assistants will become familiar with the literature, assist in participant recruitment, sibling baby-sitting, data collection including behavioral, eye-tracking, and electrophysiological tasks, data entry, maintenance, and analysis, as well as summarizing and reporting of the results to the participating families and the scientific community.

 - Undergraduate students usually get involved by serving as research assistants for course credit (Child Psychology 4994: Directed Research) or by volunteering.

-- Students should have taken/be enrolled for at least one undergraduate course in one of the following domains: Child Psychology or Developmental Psychology, Research Methods in the Social Sciences, Cognitive Psychology, Neuropsychology, or Neuroscience.
+- Students should have taken/been enrolled for at least one undergraduate course in one of the following domains: Introduction to Psychology, Child Psychology or Developmental Psychology, Research Methods in the Social Sciences, Cognitive Psychology, Neuropsychology, or Neuroscience.

 - A strong interest in developmental psychology, cognitive neuroscience, computer science, or statistics/mathematics is preferred.